-Red Cross incorporates a great call-to-actions (CTAs) not only in their tweets but also on their cover photo.
-The prominence of the hashtag #EndHomeFires makes it easy for users to connect with the cause and perform an action.
+Red Cross incorporates great call-to-actions (CTAs) not only in their tweets but also on their cover photo.
+The prominence of the hashtag #EndHomeFires makes it easy for users to connect with the cause and take an action.

 Takeaway: Identify on which social media platforms users are most likely to engage with your nonprofit, and add a call-to-action.

-Contemplate what type of content is useful for spreading your message and keeping your audience engaged.
+Contemplate what type of content is useful for spreading your message and keeping your audience hooked.
 You can start by examining what performed well in the past.
-Ask your supporters about the type of stories they like to see from you.
+Ask your supporters about the type of stories they'd like to see from you.

 Also, ask yourself the following: